Firm Brochure

 - INSURANCE: We review existing policies and make recommendations with regards to coverage for life, disability and long-term care when requested to do so by clients.

-- RISK MANAGEMENT: We discuss risk management techniques, at times, with clients around liability insurance coverage, debt reduction and corporate formation.
+- RISK MANAGEMENT: We discuss risk management techniques, at times, with clients around liability insurance coverages, debt reduction and corporate formation.
 We do not provide solutions in these areas.

-- RETIREMENT: We analyze current strategies and investment plans to help the client implement strategies to assist them in achieving retirement and other life goals.
+- RETIREMENT: We analyze current strategies and investment plans to help the client implement strategies to assist them in achieve retirement and other life goals.

 - DEATH & DISABILITY: We review the client’s cash needs at death, income needs of surviving dependents, estate planning and disability income.